curvelogic/eucalypt/docs/philosophy-lang.md

-  For example, it is spurious to say that `bind(x, f)` gives more understanding of what is going on than `x >>= f` - unless you understand the monad abstraction and the role of bind in it, you gain nothing from the ideas that the word `bind` conveys when trying to understand program text.
+  For example, it is spurious to say that `bind(x, f)` gives more understanding of what is going on than `x >>= f` - unless you understand the monad abstraction and the role of bind in it, you gain nothing useful from the ideas that the word `bind` connotes when you are trying to understand program text.

-- **eucalypt** just plain ignores the notion that program text should be readable as English text.
-This (well motivated) idea has made a resurgence in recent years through the back door of internal DSLs and "fluent" Java interfaces [^2].
+- **eucalypt** just plain ignores the notion that program text should be readable *as English text*.
+This (well motivated) idea has made a resurgence in recent years through the back door of internal DSLs and "fluent" Java interfaces.
 There is much merit in languages supple enough to allow the APIs to approach the natural means of expression of the problem domain.
 However, problem domains frequently have their own technical jargon and notation which suit